 In this paper, we propose \ac{FedBoosting} method to address the weight divergence and gradient leakage issues in general \ac{FL} framework.
 Instead of treating individual local models equally when the global model is aggregated, we consider the data diversity of local clients in terms of the status of convergence and the ability of generalization.
 To address the potential risk of data leakage via shared gradients, a \ac{DP} based linear aggregation method is proposed using \ac{HE}~\cite{paillier1999public} to encrypt the gradients which provides two layers of protection.
 The proposed encryption scheme only leads to a negligible increase in computational cost.

+In this paper, we introduce the \ac{FedBoosting} method to address weight divergence and gradient leakage issues within the general \ac{FL} framework.
+Rather than treating individual local models equally during global model aggregation, we take into account the data diversity of local clients concerning their convergence status and generalization ability.
+To mitigate the potential risk of data leakage via shared gradients, we propose a \ac{DP}-based linear aggregation method using \ac{HE}~\cite{paillier1999public} to encrypt gradients, providing dual layers of protection.
+The proposed encryption scheme incurs only a negligible increase in computational cost.

-The proposed method is evaluated using a text recognition task on public benchmarks, as well as a binary classification task on two datasets, which demonstrates its superiority in terms of convergence speed, prediction accuracy and security.
-The performance reduction due to encryption is also evaluated.
-Our contributions are four-fold: \begin{itemize} \item We propose a novel aggregation strategy namely \ac{FedBoosting} for \ac{FL} to address the weight divergence and gradient leakage issues.
-We empirically demonstrate that \ac{FedBoosting} converges significantly faster than \ac{FedAvg} while the communication cost is identical to traditional approaches.
-Especially when the local models are trained with small batch size and the global model are aggregated after a large number of epochs, our approach can still converge to a reasonable optimum whereas \ac{FedAvg} often fails in such case. \item We introduce a dual layer protection scheme using \ac{HE} and \ac{DP} to encrypt gradients flowing between server and clients, which protect the data privacy from gradient leakage attack. \item We show the feasibility of our method on two datasets by evaluating the decision boundaries visually.
-Furthermore, we also demonstrate its superior performance in a visual text recognition task on multiple large-scale \ac{Non-IID} datasets compared to centralized approach and \ac{FedAvg}.
-The experimental results confirm that our approach outperforms \ac{FedAvg} in terms of convergence speed and prediction accuracy.
-It suggests \ac{FedBoosting} strategy can be integrated with other \ac{DL} models in the privacy-preserving scenarios. \item Our implementation of proposed \ac{FedBoosting} is publicly available to ensure reproducibility.
-It can also be run in a distributed multiple \acp{GPU} setup. \footnote{\url{https://github.com/Rand2AI/FedBoosting}} \end{itemize}
+We evaluate the proposed method on text recognition task using public benchmarks, as well as a binary classification task on two datasets, demonstrating its superiority in terms of convergence speed, prediction accuracy, and security.
+We also assess the performance reduction due to encryption.
+Our contributions can be summarized in four main points:

+\begin{itemize} \item We propose a novel aggregation strategy, \ac{FedBoosting}, for \ac{FL} to address weight divergence and gradient leakage issues.
+Empirically, we demonstrate that \ac{FedBoosting} converges considerably faster than \ac{FedAvg}, while maintaining communication costs comparable to traditional approaches.
+Particularly when local models are trained with small batch sizes and the global model is aggregated after a large number of epochs, our approach can still converge to a reasonable optimum, whereas \ac{FedAvg} often fails in such cases. \item We introduce a dual-layer protection scheme utilizing \ac{HE} and \ac{DP} to encrypt gradients exchanged between servers and clients, safeguarding data privacy against gradient leakage attacks. \item We demonstrate the feasibility of our method on two datasets by visually evaluating decision boundaries.
+Additionally, we showcase its superior performance in a visual text recognition task on multiple large-scale \ac{Non-IID} datasets compared to centralized approaches and \ac{FedAvg}.
+The experimental results confirm that our approach outperforms \ac{FedAvg} in terms of convergence speed and prediction accuracy, suggesting that the \ac{FedBoosting} strategy can be integrated with other \ac{DL} models in privacy-preserving scenarios. \item We provide a publicly available implementation of the proposed \ac{FedBoosting} method to ensure reproducibility.
+The implementation can also be executed in a distributed, multi-\acp{GPU} setup.\footnote{\url{https://github.com/Rand2AI/FedBoosting}} \end{itemize}